chinsyo/chinsyo.github.io/_includes/about/en.md

 > What's up bro?
 Nice to meet you.

-I'm Chinsyo, human, female, young, married.
+I'm Chinsyo, human, male, young, married.

-Ungifted programmer, focus on iOS development, learning golang recently.
+An unskillful programmer, focus on iOS development.
+Recently learning to programming with golang.

-Ungifted writer, but always do my best.
+An unskillful writer, but always do my best.

 As you know, I'm nice looking.